THOMASELOVE/431-2018-project/OKtaskA.md

 - **Alyssa Savadelis**, "Do bisexuals experience higher rates of poverty?"
     - [2015-16 NHANES data](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2015), looking at elements from the income (INQ_I), sexual behavior (SXQ_I) and demographics data forms.
+- **Bolin Song**, "Age at diagnosis and survival time for patients with glioblastoma multiforme"
+    - Data from the [Cancer Genome Atlas](https://wiki.cancerimagingarchive.net/display/Public/TCGA-GBM#84a3cbcebff84770a700e880d2e01fb5) on 512 subjects with glioblastoma multiforme tumors and known survival times from diagnosis to death, as well as extensive molecular and gene expression data, age at diagnosis and sex.

 ### W-Z